GuillaumeSeren/backup/README.md

 ```

 ## Who ?
-*Everyone should take backup seriously*, at least for really important stuff,
+*Everyone should take backup seriously*,
 I suggest to have, at least 3 copy on different computer and places (if able to).

 A great read on this subject, by jwz: http://www.jwz.org/doc/backups.html